 It’s easy to ignore the latest industry buzzwords, but the concept of ‘containerisation’ is very much worthy of your time.
-Over the last few years, container technology has gained serious traction as a highly efficient means of running applications in the cloud.
-With container platforms like Docker now seeing widespread use, it’s the perfect time to get up to speed and find out how containerisation could benefit your projects.
+Over the last few years, container loading software has gained serious traction as a highly efficient means of running applications in the cloud.
+With container software platforms like Docker now seeing widespread use, it’s the perfect time to get up to speed and find out how containerisation could benefit your projects.

 What are containers?